 Gold Coast Marine Sector

-This represented over half (54%) the state's output in this area.
+This represented almost half (49%) the state's output in this area.

-This represented 14% of the total state Marine Sector exports.
-However, Gold Coast's share of international exports was double this (28%)
+This represented 15% of QLD's total Marine Sector exports.
+However, Gold Coast's share of international exports was even higher (24%)

-The Gold Coast Marine Sector is the second largest in the State, supporting almost 3,000 jobs - 15% of QLD's total.
+The Gold Coast Marine Sector is the second largest in the State, supporting over 2,300 jobs - 17% of QLD's total.
 On a national level, it is the 7th largest.

 Location for Boatbuilding and Repair Services jobs in Australia

-This is above the average Gold Coast jobs growth (3.0% p.a.) but most has come in the last three years.
+This is below the average Gold Coast jobs growth (2.8% p.a.) but recent years (pre-COVID) saw an increase.

-Registered business numbers have slowly declined since 2011, led by falls in the two main industries.
+Registered business numbers have slowly declined since 2012, led by falls in marine equipment retailing.

-Despite a fall in business numbers, employment has grown suggest growth in businesses that have survived.
+Despite a fall in business numbers, employment has grown suggesting growth in businesses that have survived.

 The Gold Coast Marine Sector workforce is generally characterised by male middle aged workers in full-time technical based occupations with engineering/construction based qualifications.